Tanzina Vega: Being asked, "Where are you really from?" is always about so much more than the question, which is itself a microaggression

 There’s a fine line between asking someone where they are from out of curiosity and asking them out of suspicion or fear, especially now in a cultural and political environment where simply being nonwhite can lead to assault, harassment or even death.

-by the American Psychological Association found that 81% of Native Americans, 76% of blacks, 74% of Asians and 72% of Hispanics reported having experienced discrimination, such as being treated with less courtesy, being treated as if they are not smart or receiving poorer service than others, as a routine occurrence.
-That type of discrimination -- which can be considered microaggressive -- has profound psychological consequences, researchers found.
+A 2016 study by the American Psychological Association found that 81% of Native Americans, 76% of blacks, 74% of Asians and 72% of Hispanics reported having experienced discrimination, such as being treated with less courtesy, being treated as if they are not smart or receiving poorer service than others, as a routine occurrence.
+That type of discrimination – which can be considered microaggressive – has profound psychological consequences, researchers found.

 These findings resonate with how exhausted I feel.
 Sometimes, I don’t want to talk about my race or whether I speak Spanish.
 Sometimes I don’t want to feel like a group representative.
 Sometimes I don’t want to have the “I have Latino friends, too” conversation.
 Sometimes I just want to make small talk and leave without feeling like an object on display.